The Third Day of Winter ~ A Short Story by Allen Kopp

-“Are you going to get a divorce?”
+“Are you getting a divorce?”

 “Any news of Weston?”

-“No, except that he’s living the bohemian life and wants nothing to do with his family.”
+“Nothing, except that he’s living the bohemian life and wants nothing to do with his family.”

 “I will, dear.
 I really have to run now.
 I’m meeting some people for dinner.
 I have a terrible headache and don’t really feel like going out, but I said I’d go and I don’t want to break my word.”